efwGrp/efw3.X/help/excel.addShapeInRange.md

 <H1>Excel.addShapeInRange</H1>

 The addShapeInRange function is established to create a shape by coping to encircle cell range.
+Only XSSF(xlsx,xlsm).

 <h2>Sample</h2>
 <pre>